Get thicker, fuller hair with dermatologist developed treatments

 While data on postpartum hair loss is limited, there’s lots of research on the substantial hormone changes you go through during and after pregnancy.

-And what you’re experiencing technically isn’t hair loss but excessive hair shedding due to diminishing estrogen levels.
+And what you’re experiencing technically isn’t hair loss, but excessive breakage and hair shedding due to diminishing estrogen levels.

 Childbirth isn’t the only thing that can trigger telogen effluvium.
 Here are a few other potential causes: